See how our updated kitchen cabinets look after surviving a year in our busy household and what we would do to improve them.

-If you missed the tutorials here is how we updated our cabinet doors by adding trim to the front.
-And here is where I talked about using our favorite painting tool to paint the cabinets.
-Some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.
+If you missed the tutorials, see how we updated our cabinet doors by adding trim to the front.
+And this is our favorite painting tool to paint the cabinets.

-First let’s start with a picture of the space today.
+First, let’s start with a picture of our kitchen today:

-And to give you a little reminder of the space before, here you go… This was after purchasing the home, the only new thing was the fridge.
+To give you a little reminder of the space before, have a look below.
+This was right after we purchased the home; the only thing we updated was the fridge.

-We have updated more of the space, see all the other tutorials listed below!
+We have updated more of the space since then – see all the other tutorials listed below!

 WOULD WE DO IT AGAIN?

-When installing the trim, I was concerned about using MDF but as of today I would use MDF again.
-It has held up beautifully!
-So YES to the MDF trim!
+When installing the trim, I was concerned about using MDF because I thought it would fall apart.
+As of today, I feel comfortable using MDF again.
+It has held up beautifully and cost very little to install.
+So, it’s a YES to the MDF trim!

-I would also use a different primer because there is some bleeding through on the white cabinet doors.
-Sorry it’s hard to see it in a picture.
+I would also use a different primer because there is some bleeding through on the white cabinet doors (not pictured because it is hard to see in a photo).

-Something I would add again is the Polycrylic because this makes clean up so so easy.
-So if you are painting any cabinet make sure you use Polycrylic over your paint.
+Adding the Polycrylic was a great idea because this makes kitchen clean-up so easy – splashes and stains are easy to wipe away.
+So, if you are painting any cabinet, make sure you use Polycrylic over your paint.

-Another thing that has happened on the base cabinets only is white marks from chairs (my kids pull them up to the cabinet not so nicely).
+Another thing I noticed on the base cabinets is white marks from chairs (my kids pull them up to the cabinet not so nicely).

-In a couple of years I plan on adding more cabinets to the space and I will be painting them again!
-But I will be trying a different paint.
+In a couple of years, I plan on adding more cabinets to the space.
+I will be painting them again but I will try a different paint this time.

 Here is the list of projects we have completed in the kitchen so far: